scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-cors.rst

       Headers that are specified in the ``Access-Control-Request-Headers`` header.
 These headers are allowed in a preflight OPTIONS request.
-In response to any preflight OPTIONS request, S3 Connector returns any requested headers that are allowed.
+In response to any preflight OPTIONS request, Zenko returns any requested headers that are allowed.

       (string)